Find Affordable College Courses

 Virginia Beach, VA

-Regent University ranked #8 on this year’s Most Popular Journalism Bachelor’s Degree Schools in Virginia list.
-Located in the large city of Virginia Beach, Regent is a private not-for-profit college with a large student population.
+Regent University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
+Located in the large city of Virginia Beach, Regent is a private not-for-profit college with a fairly large student population.

 Read full report on Journalism at Regent University

-Norfolk State University ranked #8 on this year’s Most Popular Journalism Bachelor’s Degree Schools in Virginia list.
-Located in the city of Norfolk, Norfolk State is a public school with a moderately-sized student population.
+Norfolk State University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
+Located in the medium-sized city of Norfolk, Norfolk State is a public school with a moderately-sized student population.

 Best Journalism Colleges in the Southeast Region